makotarifa/spring-boot-3-template-java-21/README.md

 # spring-boot-3-template-java-21

-This project is prepared for future migration into microservices.
-It is already divided into modules and renamed to `spring-boot-3-template-java-21`:

-- `app`: the main Spring Boot application (the service implementation)
+- `app-runner`: the main Spring Boot application (the service implementation) How to build and run locally:
-- `common`: shared DTOs, exceptions, and utilities used across services

-How to build and run locally:

 1. Build the project: